Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/transparency.rst

    To get ray-traced transparency, you need to:

-   - enable ray tracing in your Render settings.
+   - Enable ray tracing in your Render settings.
      This is done in the :menuselection:`Render --> Shading` panel.
 Ray tracing is enabled by default.
-   - set your Alpha value to something other than 1.0.
+   - Set your Alpha value to something other than 1.0.
-   - in order for the background material to receive light passing through your transparent object, *Receive Transparent* must be turned on for that material in the :menuselection:`Material --> Shadow` panel.
+   - In order for the background material to receive light passing through your transparent object, *Receive Transparent* must be turned on for that material in the :menuselection:`Material --> Shadow` panel.